-In Chinese medicine, yang energy.
-Helps with mental fatigue – inhale first, then apply to crown, forehead, heart and navel chakras.Physical Description
+In Chinese medicine, it helps with mental fatigue – inhale first, then apply to crown, forehead, heart, and navel chakras.Physical Description

 Clear, colorless appearance.Aromatic Description

-This oil has a strong, warm, herbaceaous scent that's similar to traditional Basil and Clove oil.Biological Makeup and Components
+This oil has a strong, warm, herbaceous scent that's similar to traditional Basil and Clove oil.Biological Makeup and Components

 Almost 98% methyl salicylate, eugenol, lenoleic acid and lenolinic acid.Extraction Technique

 Extracted by steam distillation of leaves and stems.Information for Aromatherapists

 Top note, blending well with Grapefruit, Juniper, Peppermint, Rosemary, citrus oils, and florals.
 Use well diluted when using on the skin in 1-2% dilution.Safety Info

 Our Basil Holy essential oil is 100% pure and natural.
 It is free of any chemicals, pesticides, synthetic perfumes, fillers, or carrier oils.Cautions

 Basil Sweet oil is one of the most well-known and versatile essential oils.
 Ours is 100% pure and natural.
 It is free of any chemicals, pesticides or fillers.